-Making WAVES is an exciting initiative to increase diversity of faculty in STEM fields funded by the National Science Foundation ADVANCE Program.
-The $3.5 million, five-year grant to UMass Lowell is an institutional transformation grant and the project is led by the Center for Women & Work.
-The goal of the UMass Lowell NSF ADVANCE-IT Making WAVES project is to implement innovative interventions that foster an academic environment that supports STEM women to achieve to their highest potential by disrupting interpersonal and institutional microaggressions that undercut their productivity and well-being.
+Making WAVES is a new initiative to increase diversity of faculty in STEM fields funded by the National Science Foundation ADVANCE Program.
+The $3.5 million, five-year grant to UMass Lowell is for an institutional transformation initiative led by the Center for Women & Work.
+The goal of the WAVES project is to implement interventions to disrupt interpersonal and institutional microaggressions that undermine the productivity and well-being of women STEM faculty.

-Additionally, our goal is to advance scientific knowledge on gender equity in STEM academics.
-Towards that end, we are conducting a national study to learn more about faculty’s daily experiences with microaggressions and how these experiences impact important outcomes such as job satisfaction, work productivity, and well-being.
+Another project goal is to advance scientific knowledge on gender equity in STEM academics.
+Towards that end, we are conducting a national Daily Bias Survey to learn more about faculty’s daily experiences with microaggressions and how these experiences impact outcomes such as job satisfaction, work productivity, and well-being.

 Microaggressions are verbal, non-verbal, and/or environmental snubs/insults that slight based on gender and other marginalized group membership; they are notoriously difficult to address.
 Survey results at UMass Lowell indicate that women STEM faculty experience a disproportionate number of microaggressions.